 - Martin, our CTO make a first contact, typically a short call to expand a bit on the offer and answer any immediate question.
 He’ll also ask for any input the team could get

-- The second and main step is a group interview (in person and/or with a conf call) with people from the various teams you’ll interact with.
+- The second and main step is a group interview (in person and/or with a conf call) with people from the team you’ll join with.
 Our reasoning is that they would be your closest colleagues so we want to see if this would work.
 This is generally more a conversation with some emphasis on your background and what you could bring to the team

 - Once this is done, we collect the feedback on our side (this is generally done the day after).
 At that time, if both you and the team are positive, we extend you an offer.